 Offering costs consist of underwriting, legal, accounting and other expenses incurred through the Initial Public Offering that are directly related to the Initial Public Offering.
-Offering costs amounting to \$13,064,337 were charged to stockholders' equity upon the completion of the Initial Public Offering.
+Total offering costs amounted to \$13,064,337, of which \$12,476,379 were charged against the carrying value of the shares of Class A common stock upon the completion of the Initial Public Offering and \$587,958 were expensed to the statement of operations.
+Offering costs are allocated to the separable financial instruments issued in the Initial Public Offering based on a relative fair value basis, compared to total proceeds received.
+Offering costs associated with warrant liabilities are expensed as incurred and presented as non-operating expenses in the statement of operations.